 Listen to the full podcast episode to hear more!

 There is no best turkey hunting shotgun out there, but there is a best or an ideal one for you.
 In fact, there are probably many.
 But to choose a good one, you need to know what elements make a good turkey gun and how your personal hunting style and preferences impact the features that would help you most.
 On this episode I talk through several big points to help you select the right turkey hunting shotgun for you.
-Tetra Hearing protection – Get 10% off with the code: NHG2410
+Tetra Hearing Free 2-Year Service Plan.
+Just add this Service Plan to your cart and use this code at checkout: NEWHUNTERSGUIDE

 Here is the video mentioned in this episode.